wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 #### Provision the Azure Blob Storage

+This section is only relevant for instance level buckets.
+For team level buckets please refer to this [repository](https://github.com/wandb/terraform-azurerm-wandb/tree/main/modules/secure_storage_connector).

 Follow these steps to provision the Azure Blob Storage container:

 1. Create a bucket with a name of your choosing.